jerryjappinen/baseline-php/readme.txt

 Usage
 -----

-Simply include all Baseline.php in the beginning of your PHP script:
+Simply include Baseline.php in the beginning of your PHP script:

 	require_once 'baseline.php';